 This might be true if chemicals or foreign objects have not contaminated your wood waste.
 Most wood waste doesn’t meet these standards.
 Meaning, that people need to manage and dispose of their waste wood properly and sustainably.

 A regular suspect is wooden pallets.
-Pallets must be recycled so the different materials can be repurposed.
+Pallet & wood recycling ensures these materials are properly broken down so they can be repurposed sustainably.
 While wood is natural, other materials found in pallets, like metal, aren’t, requiring additional care during waste management.

 Recycling plants need clean, uncontaminated wood to ensure it can be reused.